pfiterman/pfiterman/README.md

 # 💫 About Me:

-➡️ I have an unwavering passion for the field I have chosen — Software Development<br>
-➡️ I am a fast-learner, perpetual problem-solver, and avid tech enthusiast<br>
-➡️ I have been on a dynamic career journey, developing both web and desktop solutions<br>
+- Dedicated and passionate Software Developer with a strong foundation in both web and desktop application development.
+- Known for being a quick learner, problem-solver, and enthusiastic technologist
+- Thrive in dynamic environments and enjoy tackling complex challenges.
-➡️ I have hands-on experience with React, PHP, C#, and SQL<br>
+- Bring hands-on experience with technologies such as React.js, Next.js, Django, Python, PHP, C#, and SQL.
-➡️ I have experience working with various databases, including SQL Server, Oracle, MySQL, and PostgreSQL<br>
+- Worked extensively with databases including SQL Server, Oracle, MySQL, and PostgreSQL.
-➡️ I am actively expanding my expertise in leading frontend frameworks, including React, Angular, and Vue<br>
+- Explored modern backend data platforms such as Supabase and MondoDB
+- Continuously expanding my skill set, currently training AI Data Models

 ## 🌐 Socials: